-THE EPISTLE The reading is from Paul's Letter to the Galatians 1:11-19
+THE EPISTLE The reading is from the Acts of the Apostles 2:1-11

 Let’s Talk About It – Family Insights Podcast Series